The 13 Best Public Golf Courses in and around Atlanta

 - Alfred “Tup” Holmes Golf Course is a city-owned, 18-hole course designed by Garrett Gill and George B. Williams.
 This Southwest Atlanta course is one of the least expensive courses in the area.

-- Bobby Jone Golf Course, the city’s first 18-hole public course, was built in 1932 as a tribute to the game’s most famous golfer (and Atlanta native), Robert Tyre “Bobby” Jones Jr. Located near Buckhead and Midtown, the course features a signature 18th hole, which is a 361-yard dogleg right par 4.
-This par 70 course was designed by John Van Kleek; prices start at $19.50 for a super twilight game.
+- Bobby Jones Golf Course, the city’s first 18-hole public course, was built in 1932 as a tribute to the game’s most famous golfer (and Atlanta native), Robert Tyre “Bobby” Jones Jr. Located near Buckhead and Midtown, the course features a signature 18th hole, which is a 361-yard dogleg right par 4.
+This par 70 course was designed by John Van Kleek.

 - Candler Park Golf Course is one of the city’s oldest public golf courses.
 Perfect for those who live or are staying in-town, this is a 9-hole executive golf course that features a hilly terrain and a thriving wildlife habitat.
 It is a walking-only course and reservations are not accepted.